MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 ---
-title: Troubleshoot dependency version conflicts when using the Azure SDK for Java
+title: Troubleshoot dependency version conflicts when you use the Azure SDK for Java
 description: An overview of how to troubleshoot dependency version conflicts related to using the Azure SDK for Java ms.date: 10/28/2021 ms.topic: conceptual